 The presence of the Tau Cross Cipher within the first bridge passage is contextually appropriate because a bridge permits one to “cross” over an obstacle.
 The function of a bridge cleverly alludes to the word “cross.”
 Paintings of the penitent thief crucified at the right hand of Christ show him languishing on a tau cross.

 The three bridge passages in the Enigma Variations are allegorical representations of the three crosses.
 This conclusion is reinforced by three Mendelssohn quotations in Variation XIII that sonically portray a sea crossing.
 This second corresponding series of three crossings within the Enigma Variations fittingly occurs in the movement secretly dedicated to Jesus who died on a cross.
 There were three crosses at the execution of Christ who was crucified between two criminals (see Luke 23:33).
 In a striking parallel, there are precisely three occurrences of the word “tempo” in the first bridge passage that begin with t, a letter that resembles the Latin cross.
 According to Roman Catholic tradition, Jesus was crucified at the age of 33.
-Remarkably, there are 33 written notes in the first bridge passage.
+In a remarkable parallel, there are 33 written notes in the first bridge passage.

 The 515 Tau Cipher